kaiyuanh2/physicalmapapp/readme.md

 ### *All configuration files listed below should be in [pftconfig](https://github.com/kaiyuanh2/pftappconfig) repository.*

-# How to run the app locally
+# Part 1: How to run the app locally

 ## Step 1: Install & Run GeoServer
 1. Install GeoServer